-Why are jobs outsourced?
+Why do companies outsource jobs?
 Even when it was just starting, Skype recognized the need for the “experts’ touch” to certain aspects of the business.

 Before its popularity and full-functionality, it encountered some technical issues, which was not suitable for any customer reviews.
 The team decided to outsource the app’s development to three developers from Estonia namely Priit Kasesalu, Ahti Heinla, and Jann Tallinn.
 At first, they were just outsourced but eventually became business partners.
 This led Microsoft to buy Skype for $8.5 billion.